 Monitor patient for side effects or complications of the pharmaceuticals.

-The scope of practice of the radiologist assistant includes performing the following examinations and procedures, including contrast media administration, placement of needle or catheter, and operation of imaging equipment, under the immediate available direction of a radiologist.
+Examinations and procedures, including contrast media administration, placement of needle or catheter, and operation of imaging equipment, under the immediate available direction of a radiologist.

-Small bowel studies
+Small bowel studies.

 Evaluation of percutaneous gastric and enteric tubes.

-Cystogram and voiding cyst urethrogram
+Cystogram and voiding cyst urethrogram.

 Nasoenteric and oroenteric feeding tube placement.

-Joint injection and aspiration
+Joint injection and aspiration.

 Arthrogram, including conventional, CT, and MR PICC placement.